nottaro/littleroot/content/11Chemistry/Alkanes.md

 ## Hydrocarbons
 - Organic Molecule: any molecule that contains carbon
 - Hydrocarbon: molecule containing only hydrogen and carbon
+- Saturated Hydrocarbon: hydrocarbon where there exist only single bonds between carbon atoms

 ## Alkanes
 - Hydrocarbon with all single bonds